-The goal of breast reconstruction surgery is to replace the skin, nipple and breast tissue that’s removed during a mastectomy.
+Breast reconstruction surgery rebuilds a breast — repairing and replacing the skin, nipple and breast tissue — that are removed during a mastectomy or other breast cancer surgery.
 The decision to undergo breast reconstruction after cancer surgery is a deeply personal choice.
-Women commonly choose to have the surgery because it can:
+Women commonly choose to have the surgery to:

 - Improve emotional and social well-being

 - Eliminate the need to wear an external prosthesis

 Our plastic and reconstructive surgeons coordinate with your breast cancer treatment team to plan your reconstruction procedures around your other cancer therapies for optimal healing and outcome.

 Schedule a consultation to learn which options may be best for you.
 Call 1-800-ROSWELL (800-767-9355) or submit the online form below.
 Appointments are also available in Williamsville at Roswell Park Care Network member, Breast Care of WNY.